AdaptableTools/example-adaptable-angular-aggrid/README.md

 ## Demo

-To see AdapTable in action visit our [Demo Site](https://demo.adaptabletools.com).
-Here you can see a large number of AdapTable demos each showing a different feature, function or option in AdapTable (using dummy data sets).
+To see AdapTable in action visit our [Demos](https://www.adaptabletools.com/demos).
+Here you can see a number of AdapTable demos each showing a different feature, function or option in AdapTable (using dummy data sets).

 ## Help